ed-andre/betterjobs-snow/README.md

 For automated use, you should configure appropriate schedules:

-1. The URL discovery assets (`*_company_urls`) only need to run when you update the datasource CSV files with new companies.
+1. The snowflake_master_company_urls_job only needs to run when you update the datasource CSV files with new companies.

 2. The job discovery assets need to run frequently to find new job postings.